hail2u/vim-css3-syntax/README.md

 NOTES
 -----

+### Highlighting problems on: `vertical-align`, `box-shadow`, and others

+Some properties do not highlight correctly by default.
+This is a limitation of Vim's highlight priority mechanism.
+To fix this problems, put following lines in your `~/.vim/after/css.vim`:

+    setlocal iskeyword+=-

+Or in your `~/.vimrc`:

+    augroup VimCSS3Syntax
+      autocmd!

+      autocmd FileType css setlocal iskeyword+=-
+    augroup END

+This setting have side effects, so use it at your own risk.

 ### Vendor Prefixes

 I do not plan to support CSS3 properties (or functions) with vendor prefixes, such as `-webkit-` or `-moz-`, etc. These are hard to maintain because they are: